 Money / travel documents

-will also keep my passport, any GBP and anything that I want to keep safe in
+When you exchange money, they always give you the little plastic pouch with your newly exchanged money in.
+I will also keep my passport, any GBP and anything that I want to keep safe in

 that pouch.
 When I get back home, the pouch usually has all my Polaroid’s and other random bits in that I wanted to not get damaged/lost.

 2x Stripe crop vest